 Ballet and Modern Instructor

 Morgan Lothes-Rahn began her dance training with Richard Earley at the Muskingum Area Performing Arts Center in Zanesville, Ohio at the age of 8.
 She was a dancer with East Central Ohio Dance Theater for 10 years and danced such roles as Clara and the Sugarplum Fairy in the Nutcracker, as well as Lucy Westenra in Dracula.
 Ms. Lothes-Rahn also participated in Summer Intensives with the Orlando Ballet, Ohio Ballet, and BalletMet taking class from ballet greats such as Fernando Bujones and Gelsey Kirkland.

 She continued her education in both Ballet and Modern Dance, as well as Anthropology at Tulane University, Ball State University, and the Ohio State University.
 She started teaching dance at Dublin Dance Center in Dublin, Ohio in 2012 and continued her career with Movement on Main in the fall 2013.
 She received her American Ballet Theater National Training Curriculum Certification in the summer of 2016, and is also an award winning choreographer.
 In her spare time she enjoys spending time with her husband Kevin, and their four animals!

 Ballet and Contemporary Instructor

-Pre-Ballet and Primary Ballet Instructor
+Pre-Ballet, Primary. and Level 1 Ballet Instructor

 Emma began her dance training with Richard Early at the age of ten and continued on to dance lead roles such as Clara and Sugarplum in East Central Ohio Dance Theatre's production of the Nutcracker.
 While in college she continued to take dance classes.
 Upon returning to Zanesville, she danced with the Dancing Diva's for three years.
 She began teaching at Movement on Main in 2016 instructing Pre-Ballet and Primary Ballet.